Lilydale Regional Park

-The launching pad for the first major initiative of The Saint Paul Parks Conservancy!
+The Lilydale Regional Park improvement project was the first major inititative of the Saint Paul Parks Conservancy.

 This park project included a dramatic stone and brick gateway entry to Lilydale Regional Park from Harriet Island, a stone-lined creek along Water Street leading into the park, and removal of invasive vegetation to create dramatic views of the Mississippi.
 The creek will capture runoff from the surrounding bluffs and attend to the chronic problem of water and ice buildup on the roadway.

 The gateway and creek projects will attract wide public interest in park revitalization.
 We also hope that the project will encourage other private and public-sector partners to join with us in advancing additional park enhancements including road improvements, power line burial, topographical improvements, debris removal, the addition of lake and trail amenities, and much more.